islam-heddi/MIPS-R3000-assembly-language/README.md

 here i did all the example of the Practical work supposed to me in the campus

+IF you like this THEN
-if you ilked this please star it
+            please star it